radanalyticsio/oshinko-rest/tools/README.md

-This will setup a cluster and install oshinko with the oshinko web ui accessible at mywebui.10.16.40.70.xip.io (using xip.io is a way to get DNS to resolve to the IP (10.16.40.70 in the example).
+This will setup a cluster and install oshinko with the oshinko web ui accessible at mywebui.10.16.40.70.xip.io (using xip.io is a way to get DNS to resolve to the IP, 10.16.40.70 in the example).
 You would need to use a routeable IP address of your machine.

     $ oshinko-setup.sh -w myweb.10.16.40.70.xip.io -s myregistry.com:5000/sparkimage